COVID-19 Rapid Response Grant

 Eyes on the ground for agricultural microcredit

 COVID-19 is an existential threat for microfinance, which traditionally operates through face-to-face group meetings.
 During a lockdown, this model fails and microfinance for the world’s poorest has started drying up.
 But what if lenders could monitor loans remotely, without having to visit their clients?
-With that in mind, this project aims to unlock agricultural microcredit to farmers in Odisha, India, by enabling a microfinance lender to monitor loans using satellite and smartphone imagery.
+With that in mind, this project is unlocking agricultural microcredit to farmers in Odisha, India, by enabling a microfinance lender to monitor loans using satellite and smartphone imagery.

 The original project, Seeing is Believing: Using smartphone camera data, was focused on using images to monitor crop growth and health in order to strengthen bundled insurance-advisory services.
 This ‘picture-based insurance’ was proposed as a solution to address information asymmetries between farmers and insurance providers and to reduce the costs of monitoring crops to settle insurance claims and of customizing advisories for small and marginal farmers.
 Similar problems prevent smallholder farmers from accessing formal agricultural credit, where collateral in the form of land is often used to minimize problems around information asymmetries.
-This Rapid Response project seeks to address a similar problem for a different application – to provide microcredits instead of insurance and advisories.
+This Rapid Response project addresses a similar problem for a different application—to provide microcredits instead of insurance and advisories.

 Inspire Challenge Team: